sergio78180/centreon/doc/en/user/monitoring/04realtime.rst

 The grey search bar can be used to filter the result displays.
 The left menu can be used to change the hosts visible in the table:

-* To view the services' problems but not acknowledged, click on **Unhandled Problems**
+* To view the services problems but not acknowledged, click on **Unhandled Problems**
 * To view all the services in non-OK status, click on **Services Problems**
 * To view all the services, click on **All Services**